atulkakrana/geno-ai/README.md

 It would be useful to get 1K data set i.e. 1024 different data (i.e. columns) for main human organs/tissues (stages) such as eye, kidney, craniofacial, etc.

-Iy may also be useful to use datsets from different models to account for inter-species differences
+It may also be useful to use datsets from different models to account for inter-species differences

 ### Datasets/Papers